Lok Virsa Conducts Miniature Painting Classes - UrduPoint

 Lok Virsa Conducts Miniature Painting Classes

+National Institute of Folk and Traditional Heritage (NIFTH) conducted a miniature painting classes in association with the National Vocational and Technical Training Commission (NAVTTC)

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jul, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH) on Sunday conducted a miniature painting classes in association with the National Vocational and Technical Training Commission (NAVTTC).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jul, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH) conducted a miniature painting classes in association with the National Vocational and Technical Training Commission (NAVTTC).

 Talking to APP, Executive Director Lok Virsa Talha Ali said that the painting classes held at newly restored art gallery.